-The traditional origin of the hot dog lies with the so-called Frankfurt sausage, or frankfurter, which was a sausage developed in Frankfurt-am-Main in Germany.
-This was supposedly around 1487, when this type of sausage of packaged or processed meat was developed.
-Frankfurt, to this day, still celebrates this time as the origin of their famous sasuages.
-However, Vienna disputes Frankfurt's claims, as the term "wiener" is often used to refer to sausages or hot dogs, which suggests an origin to from that city at an even earlier period.
+The hot dog's traditional origin lies with the so-called Frankfurt sausage, or frankfurter, which was a sausage developed in Frankfurt-am-Main in Germany.
+This was supposedly around 1487 when this type of sausage of packaged or processed meat was developed.
+Frankfurt, to this day, still celebrates this time as the origin of their famous sausages.
+However, Vienna disputes Frankfurt's claims.
+The term "wiener" is often used to refer to sausages or hot dogs, which suggests an origin from that city at an even earlier period.
 This term for sausages or hot dogs derives from the German name for the city (Wien).

-One problem for past societies that would have likely led them to develop the sausage is the problem of having to preserve meat.
+One problem for past societies that would have likely led them to develop the sausage is having to preserve meat.
 Sausages would be ideal because they could be encased and then smoked or dried for preservation.
 It allows meat to be easily stored while with some protective outer covering.
-Most likely, animal intestines would have been used from the beginning, as they still are for natural or traditional style sausages.
-Sausages are also easy to hang, as they still are, and store for later consumption, where the encasing also helps to further preserve the meat and keep its consistency.
+Most likely, animal intestines would have been used initially, as they still are for natural or traditional style sausages.
+Sausages are also easy to hang, as they still are, and store for later consumption, where the encasing also helps to preserve the meat further and keep its consistency.
 Early depictions of sausage manufacturing can be found from ancient Rome (Figure 1).

-Sausages became common in Europe and much of the Old World, but cultures developed them to fit to their local tastes and meat varieties, which is why there are many meat varieties for sausages.
-Therefore, it is likely there is truth that Vienna and Frankfurt both had existing sausage traditions that likely then influenced what would become the hot dog.
-Similar to ancient periods, the Medieval period saw continued use of sausages due to the ease in which the food preserves and its convenient packaging.
+Sausages became common in Europe and much of the Old World, but cultures developed them to fit their local tastes and meat varieties, which is why there are many meat varieties for sausages.
+Therefore, it is likely there is the truth that Vienna and Frankfurt both had existing sausage traditions that likely then influenced what would become the hot dog.
+Like ancient periods, the Medieval period saw continued use of sausages due to the ease with which the food preserves and its convenient packaging.
 Sausages were often among the few types of meats that non-elites could consume, as it was among the cheaper meats to obtain because it was generally preserved.

 The American Hot Dog

-The American hot dog, which is now the hot dog that influenced other countries in adopting this type of food, likely developed from the dachshund sausages that was served by some German immigrants in the United States.
-In 1860s, German immigrants were known to sell dachshund sausages with milk rolls and sauerkraut.
+The American hot dog, which is now the hot dog that influenced other countries in adopting this type of food, likely developed from the dachshund sausages served by some German immigrants in the United States.
+In the 1860s, German immigrants were known to sell dachshund sausages with milk rolls and sauerkraut.
 In 1871, a German baker, Charles Feltman, opened the first known stand in Coney Island that specifically sold or focused on the dachshund sausages with milk rolls.

-Upton Sinclair’s famous publication, The Jungle, led to a major backlash against the food manufactures with hot dog manufacturing being one of the culprits.
+Upton Sinclair’s famous publication, The Jungle, led to a major backlash against food manufacturers, with hot dog manufacturing being one of the culprits.
 This eventually led to the Pure Food and Drug Act in 1906.
-Hot dogs, in effect, helped contribute to food safety guidliness in the United States.
+Hot dogs, in effect, helped contribute to food safety guidelines in the United States.
 In the early 20th century, different cities began to create variations of their hot dogs.
 New York and Chicago became two major cities that were associated with styles of hot dogs.
-One type of Chicago hot dog is a kosher style meat with white onions, a dill pickle spear, tomato slices and sometimes hot peppers for a spicy hot dog.
-In New York, there are many variations but the common elements have included mustard, sauerkraut, and with optional sweet onions and tomato-based sauce.
+One type of Chicago hot dog is kosher-style meat with white onions, a dill pickle spear, tomato slices, and sometimes hot peppers for a spicy hot dog.
+There are many variations in New York, but the common elements have included mustard, sauerkraut, and optional sweet onions and tomato-based sauce.

 By the 1920s, there became more of a distinction between traditional sausages and hot dogs, which were increasingly defined by the food manufacturers.
 Hot dogs are essentially a type of sausage that is ground finer and emulsified, often encased with an artificial covering that is also usually removed in the food making process to keep the meat together.
-As larger food consumer companies began to manufacture hot dogs, they also experimented with different products to hold the meat together and they started creating artificial cellulose casings.
+As larger food consumer companies began to manufacture hot dogs, they also experimented with different products to hold the meat together, and they started creating artificial cellulose casings.
 The meat itself in most hot dogs today is mostly a paste of different types of meats, including chicken, pork, or beef.

 - For more on terms used to refer to sausages, see: Kraig, B. (2009).
 Hot dog: a global history.
 London: Reaktion Books.

-- For more on the origins of sausages, see: Allen, G. (2015).
+- For more on the origins of sausages, see Allen, G. (2015).
 Sausage: a global history.London: Reaktion Books.

 - For more on the development of the dachshund sausage and its influence on hot dogs, see: Kraig, B., & Carroll, P. (2014).
 Man bites dog: hot dog culture in America.
 Taylor Trade Publishing, pg.
 44.